pedro-candido/pedro-candido/README.md

 👨🏻‍💻 Hello folks.
-My name's Pedro and I'm Frontend Developer at Sinqia.
+My name's Pedro and I'm Mobile Frontend Developer at FCamara.

 👨🏻‍🎓 I studied in a Technical course of Technology at Alcina Dantas Feijão for 1 year.
 Between 2016 and 2020 I made a Technologist Course of Information Security at Fatec Antônio Russo and a Graduation Course of Computer Science at University of São Caetano do Sul.